harryziyuhe/harryziyuhe/README.md

 # Hi there, I'm Harry! 👋
 I am a third year political science PhD student at UCSD, specializing in political economy, quantitative methods, financial modeling, and text analysis.
 I love working with data and solving complex problems with innovative approaches.
-For my dissertation, I am working on how political risk and uncertainty shape financial markets.
+For my dissertation, I am working on how political risk and uncertainty shape corporate political strategies and financial markets.

 ## 🌱 Areas of Interest
 - The intersection between politics and finance